 Overall, disease relapse occurs in

 40 to 75% of recipients of autologous hematopoietic stem cell transplants

 10 to 40% of recipients of allogeneic hematopoietic stem cell transplants

 Overall, success (cancer-free bone marrow) rates are

-Compared with chemotherapy alone, HSC transplantation improves survival of patients with multiple myeloma.
+Compared with chemotherapy alone, hematopoietic stem cell transplantation improves survival of patients with multiple myeloma.
 Success rates are low for patients with more advanced disease or with responsive solid cancers (eg, germ cell tumors).
 Relapse rates are reduced in patients with graft-vs-host disease (GVHD), but overall mortality rates are increased if GVHD is severe.

-Intensive conditioning regimens, effective GVHD prophylaxis, cyclosporine-based regimens, and improved supportive care (eg, antibiotics as needed, herpesvirus and cytomegalovirus prophylaxis) have increased long-term disease-free survival after HSC transplantation.
+Intensive conditioning regimens, effective GVHD prophylaxis, cyclosporine-based regimens, and improved supportive care (eg, antibiotics as needed, herpesvirus and cytomegalovirus prophylaxis) have increased long-term disease-free survival after hematopoietic stem cell transplantation.